xiaoyu2006/xiaoyu2006.github.io/_posts/2023-02-09-an-introduction-to-lambda-calculus.markdown

 \end{align}
 $$

 It's resolved into a function with $2$ successor operations!
-Now it's triviald calculate $2+3$ using it:
+Now it's trivial to calculate $2+3$ using it:

 $$
 2\mathbf{S}3 = \mathbf{S}\mathbf{S}3 = \mathbf{S}4 = 5